-Progressive offers Florida home insurance underwritten by its St. Petersburg, Florida-based American Strategic Insurance (ASI) subsidiary.
+Progressive offers Florida home insurance underwritten by its Florida-based American Strategic Insurance (ASI) subsidiary.
 Florida homeowners who qualify may want to consider the company’s home replacement cost coverage, which would pay for the full replacement value of your damaged or destroyed home.
 Additionally, the carrier offers several discounts which could help you save even more, despite already having an average premium below the state’s average.

 Although Tower Hill now offers coverage in 17 states, the carrier was founded in Gainesville, Florida, and is intimately familiar with the difficulties of the Florida home insurance environment.
 The company offers standard policies and options for high-value homes with its Prime Plus and Spire programs.
 Homeowners may be able to choose from multiple endorsements to personalize their coverage, including screened enclosure coverage, which could come in handy for Florida homeowners with screened porches or patios.

 Florida Peninsula only sells home coverage in the Sunshine State, so it might be a good choice if you want to keep your coverage local.
 You might choose to keep your coverage relatively basic if budget is your primary concern, or you could choose from an array of endorsements to build a most robust policy.
 J.D.
 Power and AM Best do not rate Florida Peninsula because of its smaller market share, but the company, which is based in Boca Raton, carries an A (Exceptional) financial stability rating from Demotech, the highest level possible.